neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 6. Ending wine setup..

-    Every linux app (if on purpose, AKA not portable), and wine is a linux app, can be accesed by terminal like box86 and box64. we have our wine binaries on our user `/home` folder, so we need to link that to `/usr/local/bin` in order to the system to recognize it and be able to execute it, while x86, BOX86 will pick it and emulate it automatically.
+    Every linux app (if not portable), and wine is a linux app, can be accesed by terminal like box86 and box64. we have our wine binaries on our user `/home` folder, so we need to link that to `/usr/local/bin` in order to the system to recognize it and be able to execute it, while x86, BOX86 will pick it and emulate it automatically.

       So we do the next thing from terminal to create those links: